Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card in the center left represents how you feel about your partner.
-Queen of Swords, when reversed: The dark essence of air behaving as water, such as a cold rain: A person gifted with both keen logic and natural intuition, giving them uncanny powers of perception and insight.
+Click for DetailsThe card at the top of the cross represents your goal, or the best you can achieve without a dramatic change of priorities.
+Rada Mambo (Queen of Swords), when reversed: The dark essence of air behaving as water, such as a cold rain: A person gifted with both keen logic and natural intuition, giving them uncanny powers of perception and insight.
 One who easily sees the weakness in any argument, and savages friend and foe alike with biting sarcasm.
 Dry and vicious wit covering a hollow sense of isolation and dissatisfaction with life.